bo0st3r/visitum/README.md

 - Implements retry logic (`config.MAX_GEOCODER_RETRIES`).
 - Fetches city proper population.

-**Improvement idea:** Metropolitan population is a better proxy, but Geonames primarily provides city proper data.
-Exploring alternative providers or data sources for metropolitan area population remains a future improvement.

 **Special cases:** Handled in `src/data/transformation.py` (`handle_compound_city` function).
 Specific rules (e.g., Vatican City -> Rome) are currently hardcoded; moving these to config or a database lookup table would be more flexible.
 The general approach splits comma-separated city strings and uses the population of the largest identified part.